browserify/detective/readme.markdown

 You can also specify `opts.nodes = true` in order to include a "nodes" array which contains an AST node for each of the require() calls.

+You can use `opts.isRequire(node)` to return a boolean signifying whether an esprima AST `node` is a require call.

 # install

 With [npm](https://npmjs.org) do: